Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 - a _[database](#database)_, the name of the database from which the entry has been extracted.
 It can differ from one entry to another if you handle several databases

-## List of fields
+## Detailed specifications for the metadata fields

 ### name
 [&#8593;](#top)

-The value of `name` field must be unique in your own dataset and should be clear enough to help scientists to identify at the first glance this entry among the other.
+The value of the `name` field must be unique in your own dataset and should be clear enough to help scientists to identify at the first glance this entry among the other.

 | Status | Cardinality | Constraints |